 Rudolph found himself the target of a legal inquisition in Bucks County in January 1797 when he was accused of keeping, maintaining a "certain ill-governed, disorderly House" frequented by "Men and Women of evil name" who had conducted "dishonest conversation."
 The adults were further said to have met on the Lord's Day (Sunday) to engage in drinking, tippling and misbehaving themselves" which was considered a "common nuisance."

 In about 1798, the couple migrated to Loudoun County, VA.
 Their son Joseph was born in Lovettsville, Loudoun County in August 1806.
 Rudolph was enumerated in Loudoun in the 1810 census, written as "Ralph Younkin."
 Six of the family were in the household that year.

 The family later moved into Somerset County, PA where three of Rudolph's brothers had settled - John (circa 1795), Frederick (1786) and Jacob (mid-1780s) They may have shuttled back and forth from Virginia and Pennsylvania during that time.

 Research by the late Olive Duff shows that Rudolph’s name appears in a 1799 Somerset County court docket for the December term 1799, case no. 26, where Rudolph’s assignee George Swartz sued DeWalt Schneider over an unpaid debt of $72.

 As Ohio opened to more orderly, safe settlement, they relocated again in about 1816, settling in Corning, Perry County, OH, where they lived the remainder of their lives.
-Rudolph is known to have sued "John Younkin" (relationship unknown) in a trespass case.
+Rudolph is known to have sued "John Younkin" (relationship unknown,, but perhaps his son?) in a trespass case.
 When John paid for the court costs, the case was dismissed, No. 21 September Term 1823.